 Playwright and lyricist Jim Hughes’ latest success was the Chicago premiere of his new musical FAITH (co-authored with composer Gerald Rizzer), which premiered at The Theatre Building, Chicago in February 2004 as part of the Monday Night Musicals – a concert reading series.
 Previous musicals include book & lyrics for FIRE!
 CODES?, …AND NOW MIGUEL, THE IRISH PRINCESS, CRAZY LADY, GOLD FEVER, as well as the lyrics for the musical NEVER AGAIN, co-authored with fellow workshop members Terra Ziporyn (book) and Will Graveman (composer).
 Mr. Hughes is a long-time member of the Musical Theatre Writers’ Workshop.

 To Be An Eagle! was developed at the Theatre Building Chicago’s Musical Theatre Workshop, a group devoted to creating new musical theatre and which has nurtured works that have gone on to presentation in Chicago, New York, Boston, Los Angeles, San Diego, and Seattle, as well as international arenas.
-It had its premier production in November 2004 at Jones Elementary School outside of Annapolis, MD and is currently in rehearsal at two Chicago public schools.
+It had its premier production in November 2004 at Jones Elementary School outside of Annapolis, MD and subsequently at two Chicago public schools.